 We’re such a goal-oriented culture.
 People get a thrill from achieving their goals – but are all too quickly straight onto the NEXT thing.
 As coaches we help people set goals – but part of our job is also to help people take stock and celebrate their achievements.
 And the crossover into a new year is a great place to help your client pause and celebrate their success – what they’ve achieved.

 Why is it so important to celebrate success and applaud the hard work we’ve put in to achieve our goals and dreams?
 Well, it’s inspiring of course!
-And it helps us take ourselves more seriously and develop confidence and healthy pride – as well as give us proof that we are learning, growing and succeeding in life, even when our inner critics might be telling us otherwise.
+Plus it helps us take ourselves more seriously and develop confidence and healthy pride – as well as give us proof that we are learning, growing and succeeding in life (even when our inner critics might be telling us otherwise).

 “Celebrate what you want to see more of.”
 Thomas J. Peters

-Ask your clients to make a list of everything they’ve achieved this year using these questions to help you:
+STEP 1) Ask your clients to make a list of everything they’ve achieved this year using these 7 Coaching Questions to help you:

 - “What were your biggest achievements this year?”